LucasDelfino92/morrowindsharp/mw2.md

 - [**Let There Be Darkness - Lua Lighting Overhaul**](https://www.nexusmods.com/morrowind/mods/47912/) by Greatness7, Merlord, OperatorJack, Petethegoat, and RedFurryDemon
 Configurable mod for automatical adjustment of lighting, including override values, cell whitelist, and light object editing.
-- [**Let There Be Darkness v1.1 (No Level Design Lighting Preview Patch)**](https://www.mediafire.com/file/5vidcblah6g4tcy/Let+There+Be+Darkness+(No+Level+Design+Lighting+Preview+Patch).zip/file) by Sigourn
+  - Also install [**Let There Be Darkness v1.1 (No Level Design Lighting Preview Patch)**](https://www.mediafire.com/file/5vidcblah6g4tcy/Let+There+Be+Darkness+(No+Level+Design+Lighting+Preview+Patch).zip/file).
 Solves a compatibility issue with mods that use the **L** as a hotkey, such as Security Enhanced (present in this guide).
 Make sure you only install this mod for version 1.1 of Let There Be Darkness: it will likely not be compatible with older or newer versions.
 - [**Light Decay**](https://www.nexusmods.com/morrowind/mods/46671) by Greatness7 and Melchior Dahrk
 The radius of a handheld light will gradually diminish and eventually go out when the light extinguishes.
 - [**Transporter Lights**](https://www.nexusmods.com/morrowind/mods/48050) by Eq